 My hope is that if I can learn to take my foot off the pedal and give myself permission to slow down - however imperfectly - then you definitely can too.

 Hi I'm Em, and I have a problem with burnout.

-Too often I find myself caught up in the hustle and bustle of the daily grind, drowning in my to-do list and forgetting to take a moment to breathe.
+Too often I find myself caught up in the daily grind, drowning in my to-do list and forgetting to take a moment to breathe.